M\"obius Strip Microlasers: a Testbed for Non-Euclidean Photonics: Periodic geodesics of the 3D M obius strip

 It is also interesting to compare the M\"obius strip with conventional whispering gallery resonators exhibiting azimuthal rotational symmetry such as rings, spheres or toroids.
 Such resonators are of interest since they feature modes with ultra-high quality ($Q$) factors due to the existence of whispering gallery trajectories that propagate along the outer resonator wall with a constant angle of incidence above the critical angle for total internal reflection.
 High-$Q$ modes exist even for small deformations of the rotational symmetry that break angular momentum conservation.

 Evidently, the 3D M\"obius strip does not have an azimuthal symmetry that would preserve the angular momentum.
-More importantly, whispering gallery type trajectories, which would have a symbolic code $s^{n_t}$, cannot exist since parts of the boundary are convex and thus locally prohibit $s$-type segments.
+More importantly, whispering gallery type trajectories, which would have a symbolic code $s^{n_t}$, cannot exist since parts of the boundary are concave and thus locally prohibit $s$-type segments.
 Moreover, the boundary of the M\"obius strip is not a geodesic itself.
-Hence, all periodic geodesics must feature at least one $o$-segment that crosses the strip, and in many cases an $o$-segment passing through or near the symmetry point $Q = (\pi, 0)$ is found.
-As a consequence, the 3D M\"obius strip cannot support whispering gallery modes.
+Hence, all periodic geodesics must feature at least one $o$-segment that crosses the strip.
+In many cases an $o$-segment passing through or near the symmetry point $q = (\pi, 0)$ is found.
+As a consequence, the 3D M\"obius strip cannot support whispering gallery modes, and the intensity distributions of its resonant modes typically show the same crossing behavior [see Fig.~\ref{fig:num-resonance}(d) in the main text and Figs.~\ref{fig:mode3}(d) and \ref{fig:mode8}(d) below].
 Nonetheless, resonances with high quality factors exist since many periodic geodesics such as the ones shown above are confined by total internal reflection at all reflections.